Safelite AutoGlass Leverages Yext to Optimize Business and Operations

 Servicing the auto industry, Safelite is extremely aware of how influential mobile technology can be on consumers’ choices and how powerful it can be for its operations.
 “Mobile is key to our business,” says Millard.
 “More than 60 percent of the people who visit our website are on a mobile device.
 Moreover, all our techs are dispatched through smartphones with custom software that we created to route them, get the jobs to them, manage work orders, and so forth such that we know where they are and who’s available.”

-Safelite uses Yext Listings to manage the public facts about its brand.
-The Yext Knowledge Engine enables brands like Safelite to manage the digital knowledge about their people, places, and products across their websites, mobile apps, internal systems, and the entire Knowledge Network — over 100 maps, apps, search engines, GPS systems, and social networks including Google, Apple, Facebook, Bing, and Yahoo.
+Safelite uses Yext to manage the public facts about its brand.
+The Yext enables brands like Safelite to manage their brand information about their people, places, and products across their websites, mobile apps, internal systems, and the entire Knowledge Network — over 100 maps, apps, search engines, GPS systems, and social networks including Google, Apple, Facebook, Bing, and Yahoo.
 “Yext gives me the catbird seat,” beams Millard.
 “I can see how my content is being consumed across multiple providers.
-I couldn’t have that visibility without the Yext Knowledge Engine.”
+I couldn’t have that visibility without Yext.”

 “We are absolutely seeing the value here.
 Incremental conversions because of Yext are in the 10-20% range,” estimates Millard.
 Since launching with Yext, Safelite has increased its overall listings presence to 48,898, and the listings it has created using Yext have driven 942,000+ search impressions for the brand’s locations.
-Safelite has also experienced an 81% increase in Facebook ‘likes’ and a 22% increase in Facebook ‘were here’ check-ins across location pages.
+Safelite has driven close to 13 million clicks to their listings while experiencing a year-after-year growth rate of 61%.

-Looking ahead, Millard sees digital knowledge management as increasingly integral to businesses in any industry — though particularly critical for those in the services industry.
+Looking ahead, Millard sees managing, verifying, and powering brand information across the web as increasingly integral to businesses in any industry — though particularly critical for those in the services industry.
 “People are not going to look us up and map out directions to our address.
 They will go wherever Google tells them to go!
 Moreover, if you look at our business model, it’s not really just auto glass: our business is more akin to that of a hotel’s.
 We have the capacity of our technicians to do the work.
 We are selling time.
 If we have a no-show because an address wasn’t in Google, or because the person couldn’t find the shop, or is three hours late, or is frustrated and drives by competitor’s shop and gets the job done there instead — then not only did we lose that job, but we also have to pay for the technician’s time for doing nothing.
 Essentially, location impacts our bottom line in the most fundamental of ways, and Yext helps us to ensure that the impact it has is a positive one.”